 Are you interested in majoring in computer engineering?
 Prospective students should follow the admission procedure described on the CpE website.

-An overview of the CpE curriculum, with a link to the curriculum details, is provided on the CpE website.
+All information about the major, including an overview of the CpE curriculum, is provided on the CpE website.